Akibalogh/keyword-optimizer/README.md

 The code is organized in three separate Maven projects:
 * **keyword-optimizer-core** contains the core library and code necessary to run the tool from the command line.
 Previously, all code was bundled here.
-* **keyword-optimizer-api** contains a REST API on top of the core project.
-The intention of this API is to allow developers to use this tool with programming languages other than Java.
 * **keyword-optimizer** is the parent project that encompasses both projects above as modules.